Munson, Florida

 Munson is an unincorporated community and census-designated place in Santa Rosa County, Florida, United States.
-Its population was 372 as of the 2010 census.
+Its population was 326 at the 2020 census, down from 372 as of the 2010 census.
+It is part of the Pensacola—Ferry Pass—Brent, Florida Metropolitan Statistical Area.
 Florida State Road 4 passes through the community.

 Geography

 According to the U.S. Census Bureau, the community has an area of 25.355 mi2; 25.264 mi2 of its area is land, and 0.091 mi2 is water.